sedo-swe/learnAlgo/README.md

         200. Number of Islands
         973. K Closest Points to Origin
         1584.
-Min Cost to Connect All Points -- Prim's algorithm
+Min Cost to Connect All Points -- Prim's algorithm 1302.
+Deepest Leaves Sum -- Trees, how to distinguish levels in tree with BFS, DFS
         198. House Robber -- DP
 ```